 Often the incidents seemed to come out of nowhere, with no clear explanation; other times they were less of a mystery.
 At the Center, if he suddenly shoved his work across the table, it meant he was tired of his job and was about to start throwing things.

 Grant was a brawler, Dave was a thrower.
-Young children are throwers also: sometimes a person who is weaker than those around him discovers that a small, hard object can make him instantly formidable.
+Sometimes young children are throwers also: a person who is weaker than those around him may discover that a small, hard object can make him instantly formidable.
 Dave was cat-quick, and if you supervised him for very long you inevitably were going to look up one day and see a missile coming at you—a hammer or a power sander, a chair or a lunch box, a book or a shoe.
 Usually he was overpowered within seconds, but soon after he was released he might throw something else or overturn the nearest table.
 Sometimes there were several outbursts in a row.
-It could get much worse at home: the pattern of fighting and restraining, fighting and restraining, could go on for hours.
-When it got to the point where the staff was exhausted and the group home residents were in tears, the police would come and take Dave to the hospital.
+It could get much worse at his group home: the pattern of fighting and restraining, fighting and restraining, could go on for hours.
+When it got to the point where the staff was exhausted and the residents were in tears, the police would come and take Dave to the hospital.

 Once set in motion, anger is the most tyrannical of emotions.
 It develops its own momentum, and in its determination to express itself suppresses all other feelings and ignores all consequences.
-Afterwards, though, when the events that triggered it have passed, it often engenders profound regret.
+Afterwards, though, when the events that triggered it have passed and the emotion has dissipated, that expression of anger can engender profound regret.

 So it was with Dave.
 After his anger had spent itself, he’d be anxious for reconciliation.
 Sitting in a chair, he’d be breathing hard, his body would be shaking, and his face would be drenched with tears.
 “I’m sorry, I’m sorry,” he’d sob, and he’d want to hold hands with the people he had just attacked.
 The first time I saw this it seemed sad, but it became less so with repetition.
 Yet the guilt he displayed was real.
 Dave wanted to be friends with the world, and was genuinely upset that he had attacked other people and aroused the animosity of staff.